Meta1st-ai/meta1st-v2/terraform/README.md

 ## Notes
-Make sure you don't change the terraform.tfvars file name to other name, else you will need to apppend ```--var-file=<filename>.tfvars``` each time you run terraform plan or apply
+1. Make sure you don't change the terraform.tfvars file name to other name, else you will need to apppend ```--var-file=<filename>.tfvars``` each time you run terraform plan or apply
+2. Make sure the environment variable name is lowercase letters!